nextflow-io/training/docs/nf_customize/5_config.md

     -   Only included if specified as a profile.
     -   A configuration profile to test the pipeline with a full-size test dataset.

 Notably, some configuration files contain the definition of profiles.
+For example, the `docker`, `singularity`, and `conda` profiles are defined in the `nextflow.config` file in the pipeline project directory.

-Profiles used by nf-core pipelines can be broadly categorised into two groups:
+Profiles used by nf-core pipelines can be broadly categorized into two groups:

 -   **Software management profiles**
     -   Profiles for the management of software using software management tools, e.g., `docker`, `singularity`, and `conda`.
 -   **Test profiles**
     -   Profiles to execute the pipeline with a standardized set of test data and parameters, e.g., `test` and `test_full`.

 nf-core pipelines are required to define software containers and environments that can be activated using profiles.
-Although it is possible to run the pipelines with software installed by other methods (e.g., environment modules or manual installation), using Docker or Singularity is more convenient and reproducible.
+Although it is possible to run the pipelines with software installed by other methods (e.g., environment modules or manual installation), using Docker or Singularity is more sharable, convenient, and reproducible.

 ## Shared configuration files